pgakshatha/shopsphere-devops/docs/troubleshooting.md

 ## Problem

-Docker failed to start because the required port was already occupied.

-Example:

 ```text
 Bind for 0.0.0.0:5000 failed
 ```

 ## Cause

-Another application or Docker container was already using the same port.
+Another application is already using the required port.

 ## Solution

-Check running containers.

 ```bash
 docker ps